 - Microfiber cloth.
 There is a considerable chance the salty spray will cover the front of your lens.
 And it won’t come off when you rub it with your sleeve.
 I usually buy a whole bag of pieces of cloth and carry a bunch with me in the backpack.

 - Lens Pen.
 If your lens gets wet, the microfiber won’t help.
 You need a lens pen to handle the issue after carefully wiping the water out.
 It’s easy to use and safe for your lens.

 - Filters.
-Just like for any other type of landscape photography, you’ll need filters for seascapes and ocean photography.
-The ND filters are especially important for seascape and ocean photography to help you control the shutter speed and the amount of action in the water.
-Another useful filter is circular polarizer.
-It can help you see through the water and improve colours of the sea surface.
+You’ll need filters for seascapes and ocean photography.
+The ND filters are the most important for seascape and ocean photography.
+These help you control the shutter speed and the amount of action in the water.
+Another useful filter is a circular polarizer.
+It can help you see through the water and improve the colours of the sea surface.

-Before mastering any ocean photography techniques (such as shooting modes), you need to know how to stay safe in a dangerous environment.
-And the ocean is such an environment!
+The ocean is a dangerous environment.
+Before mastering any ocean photography techniques (such as shooting modes), you need to know how to stay safe.

-Here are a few simple rules to follow to stay alive:
+Here are a few simple rules to follow:

 - Always have a headlamp when going out for the sunrise or the sunset.
-If you trip a the rock in the standard landscape setting, you just fall.
+If you trip over a rock in the standard landscape setting, you fall.
 If you trip over on the cliff edge, you fly down.

 - Always keep an eye on the ocean.
 Some waves (rogue waves) are much larger than others, and you need to be careful.
 A huge wave can wash you away or ruin your gear.
 Also, a regular wave can sometimes have a very strong pull.
 Look out for rip currents and stay away from them.